One of the easiest ways to save money on Los Angeles attractions is by buying the Go Los Angeles pass.

 - Most Los Angeles attractions won’t charge any admission for children under the age of 3.
 Children ages 3-12 enjoy a reduced Go Los Angeles price.

-- In most cases, you can visit each attraction once per day, but some are limited to once per pass.
+- In most cases, you can visit each attraction once per pass.
 The guidebook you receive when you buy your Go City Los Angeles will explain the limitations of the pass.

 - The pass is not valid on a 24-hour basis.
 That means that if you visit an attraction at noon on Monday, the remainder of your first day lasts until attractions close on Monday.
 Tuesday counts as day two.
 Start early!